 With Peers and Related Organs of State

+Currently being compiled by Col Dave Peddle according to Braack et al (2005) and other relevant more recent experience.

 With Interested and Affected Communities

 This sub-title distinguishes between communities who may be ‘interested’ and those who may be ‘affected’ by the establishment of a TFCA.
 Note that in these two groupings, the latter may also include the former and is potentially more influential.
 Primarily interested and affected communities are civil society groupings who do not have a legal mandate related to the establishment and development of a TFCA, but who are either interested in the initiative, such as environmental and social NGOs; or who stand to be directly affected by it by virtue of the fact that they are geographically located within or directly adjacent to the area in question, or are linked through the flow of one or more ecosystem services.
 In some instances affected communities may not be aware that they are and/or will be affected, while in others this may be well known and understood.
 It is thus critical that these distinctions are made in the designing of a process to engage with interested and affected communities.